How Credit Works

 While banks, financial institutions, credit card companies, etc., check your credit history and credit score to determine whether you qualify for products such as loans and credit cards, they're not the only people pulling your credit.

-Service providers like electric companies, water companies, or cell phone providers may also check credit to determine whether or not to require a deposit.
+Service providers like electric companies, water companies, or cell phone providers may also check credit reports to determine whether or not to require a deposit.

-Even employers are checking credit these days — especially in occupations that require handling money — to determine financial trustworthiness.
+Even some employers are checking credit these days — especially in occupations that require handling money — to determine financial trustworthiness.

-The credit Catch-22
+The credit catch-22

 So how can I get credit if I have no credit?
 If credit card companies and banks need your credit history to give you credit, is it even possible for someone with no credit history to get credit?
 YES!
+There are a few ways that you can begin establishing credit if you don't have a credit score or credit report.

-How to get credit
+How to get credit with no credit history

-There are a couple options for someone with no or little credit to consider.
+There are a couple of options for someone with no or little credit to consider.
 Each option has various pros and cons, so it’s important to look for the option that best fits your needs.

-Option 1: Become an Authorized User
+Option 1: Become an authorized user

-Option 2: Get a Secured Credit Card
+Option 2: Get a secured credit card

 A secured credit card works similarly to a regular credit card: there is a maximum credit limit, you may spend up to that limit, and you make monthly payments.
 However, unlike a regular credit card, secured credit cards require an up-front deposit.